thenewobjective/thenewobjective.github.io/_drafts/graphics-programming/simple-shapes.md

 class RightTriangle extends Shape { ... }

-export {Shape, Square, Circle, RightTriangle }
+export {Shape, Square, Circle, RightTriangle}
 ```

-You can download the module <a href="/scripts/software-rendering/shapes.js">here</a>.
+You can download the module <a href="/scripts/graphics-programming/shapes.js">here</a>.